sandgraal/tiny-helpdesk-hero/DEVELOPMENT.md

 - **Style:** JavaScript ES2022, modules only.
 Prefer `const`/`let`; avoid mutable singletons.
 Use 2-space indentation.
 - **Documentation:** Every module exports a default function or named API with top-level JSDoc describing purpose, inputs, outputs.
 - **State Management:** Keep transient gameplay state in dedicated `gameState` modules; pass explicit objects to systems instead of relying on globals.
 LittleJS globals should be wrapped in adapters to ease testing.
-- **Accessibility:** Provide text size constants, ensure contrast ratios meet WCAG AA by default, and allow future remapping of audio volume/haptics.
+- **Accessibility:** Provide text size constants, ensure contrast ratios meet WCAG AA by default, auto-respect system high-contrast preferences, and expose toggles for low-power visuals and haptics.
 - **Resilience:** Guard external calls (e.g., `engineInit`, `Sound`) so the game fails gracefully if LittleJS changes.
 - **Motion:** Drive interaction easing with the shared tokens in `src/ui/theme.mjs` (`motion.hover`, `motion.callPulse`, etc.) so hover, pulse, and achievement cues stay in sync.